 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Branch structures.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Branch structures.

 Branch structures are series of Lesson activity pages that are often called "branches".
 Simple branches are used all the time by the average Moodle teacher.
 A simple branch is like a chapter in a book of a book that has chapters.
 Perhaps the most common are those series of pages that are in effect defined by a table of content.
 The more complex we are calling classic branches.

 - Moodle 2.0 has changed the name of a "branch table" page to a "content" page.
 You will see references to both pages types.
 A "content page" and a "branch table page" are the same thing.

 We will be using notation where C1 stands for the 1st Content (Branch Table) page the teacher created, Q1 the 1st question page, EB1 the first End of Branch page.
 We will assume the reader has some knowledge of how Content page and Lesson Question pages work.